Deploy real-time reporting (RTR)

 The following images show expected query results for a successful Change Data Capture configuration.

-Query results showing 19 CDC-enabled tables in NBS_ODSE, all with is_tracked_by_cdc set to YES
+Query results showing 19 Change Data Capture enabled tables in NBS_ODSE, all with is_tracked_by_cdc set to YES

-Query results showing 44 CDC-enabled tables in NBS_SRTE, all with is_tracked_by_cdc set to YES
+Query results showing 44 Change Data Capture enabled tables in NBS_SRTE, all with is_tracked_by_cdc set to YES

 Deploy RTR services